 Parameter Description Table The name of the lookup dimension table.
 Alternate Key Columns A comma separated list of SourceColumn=WorkingColumn pairs to process.
 SourceColumn is the name of the column in the import data that contains the string values.
 WorkingColumn is the name of the work column in which to place the corresponding identity values.
 Add new dimension values Optional.
 Adds new values to the dimension table if there is no match for the string value in the import data.
-Only supported when the string value is the alternate key column and the key column is an identity key.
-If enabled, then new records will be created in the dimension table for any string that do not match existing values in the table.
+If enabled, then new records will be created in the dimension table for any strings that do not match existing values in the table.
 If disabled, then any non-matched string values will cause an import exception and will prevent that row from being imported.

 Parameter Description Column defaults Optional.
 Values to use for grouping columns in the target dimension table when new records are added.
 You can add as many column=value pairs as needed, separated by commas.
 See the discussion following this table for more information on the specific syntax.
 Any columns in the target dimension table that are not listed here will use the column's default value (as defined in the column properties) when the new record is added.
-If the target dimension table contains any validated columns, then you must do one of the following: • List the validated column in this parameter with a valid value.
+If the target dimension table contains any validated columns , then you must do one of the following: List the validated column in this parameter with a valid value.
 That valid value will be used when the new records are added to the table.
 OR Make sure the validated column has a valid default value in its column properties.
 If the validated column is not listed in this parameter, then its default value from the column properties will be used when the new records are added to the table.
 If the validated column is not assigned a valid value using one of these options, then an error will occur when this transform is processed and the import cannot continue.